-|Title:||Embracing the Dragon|
+|Title:||Embracing The Dragon|

-The story: In 2001, PG is working as a journalist in New Zealand.
-She does and interview with Nathan Hoturoa Gray (who at the time is trying to walk the length of the Great Wall), falls in love with him and decides to tag along.
+The story: in the early 2000s, Polly Greeks works as a journalist in New Zealand.
+At some point in 2001, she does an interview with Nathan Hoturoa Gray (who at the time is trying to walk the length of the Great Wall), falls in love with him and decides to tag along.

-Polly Greeks’s different story from the Great Wall
+Polly Greeks’s different story from The Great Wall

 “‘The Chinese can tell what you’re thinking.
 They’ll respond accordingly,’ Nathan told me.”

 But maybe I’m being unfair.
 Maybe including this crap means telling the full story.

 Greeks’ feat of walking a little bit of The Great Wall is okay.
 Her storytelling and her writing style are both solid, but the information she provides isn’t that great.